xigxog/kubefox/docs/concepts/virtual_environments.md

 the Retail application simultaneously.

 One way to think about it is that conventional developer environments are spooled up.
-But in actuality, KubeFox environments are overlays.
-Because KubeFox routes requests and events dynamically at runtime, the limitations of environments melt away.
+But in actuality, KubeFox VEs are overlays.
+Because KubeFox routes requests and events dynamically at runtime, the limitations of traditional environments melt away.
 And KubeFox abstracts the configuration from the deployment, empowering teams to easily and simply modify and shift their workloads - including for deployments that have already occurred.